CBN and THC are both commonly used for sleep, anxiety, pain, and general relaxation.

 Can You Take CBN and THC Together?

 Yes, you can take CBN and THC together.
+Doing so is not only safe, but also very beneficial.

-Combining CBN and THC renders more benefits and fewer side effects than taking either cannabinoid by itself.
 Some commonly reported benefits of the CBN-THC combination include better sleep, mental relaxation, physical relaxation, and less THC-induced anxiety.

 Effects of CBN and THC Together